 The Underfall boatyard www.underfallyard.co.uk

 Brunel's Other Bridge www.brunelsotherbridge.org.uk

 Clifton rocks Railway: www.cliftonrocksrailway.org.uk

 The amenity group for conservation and planning issues in Clifton and Hotwells is Clifton and Hotwells Improvement Society www.cliftonhotwells.org.uk

-Our area includes Hotwells, Cliftonwood and Spike Island, which we believe is the old Parish boundary, but feel free to join us if you live nearby.
+Our area includes Hotwells, Cliftonwood and Spike Island, which we believe is the old Parish boundary, as shown on the map, but please feel free to get involved if you live nearby.

 We aim to: